-Want to put your food storage in Mylar bags?
-Here are 8 tips for using Mylar bags for food storage.
+Want to store your food storage in Mylar bags?
+Here are 8 tips for using Mylar bags for food storage you’ll want to know.

 1. Mylar bags are not rodent proof.
 Plan accordingly.
 Put your bags into rodent proof containers like plastic bins, buckets, or metal barrels.